 About Family Advocacy

-We work with families to help defend and promote the interests and rights of people with developmental disability.
+We work with families to help them defend and promote the interests and rights of people with developmental disability.

-Please contact Cecile Sullivan Elder, Executive Officer on 9869 0866 or cecile @family-advocacy.com for more information or to arrange an interview.
+Please contact Cecile Sullivan Elder, Executive Officer on 9869 0866 for more information or to arrange an interview.